Tackling budget fatigue

 As a long-standing Oracle user, VUoW had recently selected Oracle Cloud for HCM so it made sense to select Oracle Enterprise Performance Management (EPM) for planning and budgeting since it aligned with current direction.
 As an incredibly happy Oracle E-Business Suite customer for 20 years, VUoW didn’t feel the need for an extensive evaluation.

-DXC Red Rock managed the entire implementation from roadmaps and scoping through to implementation and change management, working closely with VUoW to drive significant innovation.
+DXC managed the entire implementation from roadmaps and scoping through to implementation and change management, working closely with VUoW to drive significant innovation.
 Close collaboration ensured DXC understood where the business is headed and the latest technologies it was looking to invest in.
+Mark Simpson, General Manager — Analytics from DXC's Practice for Oracle said, “A major benefit for us is when organisations are very open.
+We have great engagement with VUoW and a secure relationship which helped us achieve so much in a short timeframe.”

 Business benefits